What is a window trade?

-Our Window Trading, often referred to as “a Window”, is an innovative way to fill orders efficiently for long-term investors.
+Our Window Trading, often referred to as ‘a Window’, is an innovative way to fill orders efficiently for long-term investors.
 Instead of being executed immediately, Window Trade orders are grouped together by side and symbol one or more times per day and executed.
 You may submit orders to us throughout the day.
 The orders are collected until each Window Trade deadline, which occurs one or more times per day.
-Order processing generally begins soon after each deadline and order execution typically is completed within one hour, but may take longer depending on a variety of factors, including order size and market conditions.
+Order processing generally begins soon after each deadline and, once completed, the grouped order can be routed for execution or executed by us in whole or part, depending on the size of the order and other factors (e.g., regulatory or voluntary restrictions that from prohibit us, but not you, from buying or selling a security).
+The time from the deadline passing to when your order is completed will depend on a variety of factors, including the grouped order size and market conditions.
 If your order is entered in a Window, it may not be fully executed prior to the start of the next Window.
 In that event you would not be able to place a subsequent order in the same symbol for the next Window.

 - Orders placed after the last Window on any business day are processed in the first Window of the next trading day.